Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

     "allowUnauthorizedCert": "true",
     "LOGIN_NAME": "<someone@someCompany.com>",
     "partnerTeamEmail": "partnerEmail@partnerCompany.com",
-    "AzureEnvironment": < for public use "AzurePublicCloud", for fairfax use "AzureGovernment", for mooncake use "AzureChina", for blackforest use "AzureGermany" >
+    "AzureEnvironment": < for public use "AzurePublicCloud", for fairfax use "AzureGovernment", for mooncake use "AzureChina" >
 }
 ```